A lab-based test of the gravitational redshift with a miniature clock network: Results

 We performed 14 blinded measurements of the gravitational redshift under normal operating conditions over a 3-week data taking campaign.
 In each measurement run (ranging in duration from 1 to 4 hours), the frequency gradient is determined by fitting a linear slope to the 10 measured differential frequencies as a function of the pairwise height differences, after taking into account systematic corrections such as ellipse fitting bias and density shift.
+In order to account for correlations that arise between clock comparison pairs that share the same clock, the covariance between the pairwise comparisons is included in the error estimation (see Methods for details).
 Corrections for spatially varying systematics such as the lattice light shift, BBR shift, and second-order Zeeman shift are applied to the measured gradient.
-Upon removal of the blinded offset gradient, we find a weighted mean fractional frequency gradient of $[-12.4\pm 0.7_{(\rm stat)}\pm2.4_{(\rm sys)}]\times10^{-19}/$cm (where `stat' and `sys' indicate statistical and systematic uncertainties, respectively), consistent with the expected redshift gradient of $-10.9\times10^{-19}/$cm within $1\sigma$ total uncertainty~(Fig. 3{\bf a}).
-We note that the statistical uncertainty is scaled up by the square root of the reduced $\chi^2 $ statistic, $\chi^2_{\rm red}=1.62$.
-Our measurement is consistent with a nonzero gravitational redshift on the surface of the Earth for mm-cm scale height differences at a confidence level of $4.4\sigma$.
+Upon removal of the blinded offset gradient, we find a weighted mean fractional frequency gradient of $[-12.4\pm 0.7_{(\rm stat)}\pm2.5_{(\rm sys)}]\times10^{-19}/$cm (where `stat' and `sys' indicate statistical and systematic uncertainties, respectively), consistent with the expected redshift gradient of $-10.9\times10^{-19}/$cm within $1\sigma$ total uncertainty~(Fig. 3a).
+The statistical uncertainty is scaled up by the square root of the reduced $\chi^2 $ statistic, $\chi^2_{\rm red}=1.16$.
+Our measurement is inconsistent with the hypothesis that there is no gravitational redshift on the surface of the Earth for mm-cm scale height differences at a confidence level of $4.9\sigma$.

 Deviations from the gravitational redshift predicted by general relativity can be parameterized by defining a modification parameter $\alpha$